802.11r BSS Fast Transition

 …..

-To view the WPA3 SAE details, use the following command:
+To view the WPA3 SAE details, use this command:

 Device# show wireless stats client detail